Reaction to the death of U.S. Supreme Court Justice Ginsburg

 SENATE JUDICIARY COMMITTEE CHAIRMAN LINDSEY GRAHAM

 “It was with great sadness that I learned of the passing of Justice Ginsburg,” the Republican senator said on Twitter.
-“Justice Ginsburg was a trailblazer who possessed tremendous passion for her causes.
-She served with honor and distinction as a member of the Supreme Court.”
+“Justice Ginsburg was a trailblazer who possessed tremendous passion for her causes.”

 FORMER DEMOCRATIC PRESIDENTIAL CANDIDATE HILLARY CLINTON